 - Access to direct equity: If a platform provides access to stock trading, in an integrated manner, it’s a definite plus.
 Especially with the emergence of ETFs as good investment options, it would be important to be able to manage all your investments in one place.

 - Organization of investments: A good investor organizes their investments – by goals, by asset type, by time-frame, or whatever.
 That is a good practice, and one that advisors recommend strongly.
 A good investment platform will facilitate such organization by offering some sort of grouping or portfolio feature.
 In other words, you will be able to maintain separate portfolios based on your goals or needs.
 Not a lot of platforms offer this, but this can make a significant difference to your investment and portfolio management experience over the years.

 - Capital gains reports: Managing capital gains can be a laborious process, and your MF platform should assist you with this.
 The platform should be able to generate capital gains reports for all your investments made through them at the click of a button.
 CG reports that you can either use yourself or hand over to your auditor without a second thought.

 - Other reports: You will often need access to other ad-hoc reports as well.
-A good investment platform will need to provide, at a minimum, snapshot report of your investments,transaction reports between two dates and the status of your SIP, STP or SWP instalments..
+A good online mutual fund investment platform will need to provide, at a minimum, snapshot report of your investments,transaction reports between two dates and the status of your SIP, STP or SWP instalments..
 Annual transaction reports and insightful research reports would be nice, but optional.